PRAVEEN9898/-Face-Mask-Detection-using-Convolutional-Neural-Networks-CNN-/README.md

 The Face Mask Detection Project showcases the potential of Convolutional Neural Networks in addressing real-world challenges.
 Its applications in public health and safety underscore its importance in promoting responsible practices during health crises.

----

-Feel free to customize this template based on your project specifics.